 - Experiment with emojis above the fold and inside the copy

-- Add multiple elements exaggeration for comedic effect
+- Add multiple elements of exaggeration for comedic effect

 - Try using a mix of different urgency and FOMO elements